JpEncausse/SARAH-Documentation/markdown/en/plugin_dev.md

 Rules to follow to create the ZIP file:
 * The plugin name must be in lower case, without any blank space (e.g. "xbmc" or "freebox" or "messagetohome")
-* Try to find a name that is relevent and obvious enought
+* Try to find a name that is both obvious and relevant
 * You must directly select the files of your plugins and zip them (you must **not** select the folder, but only the files inside the folder to create the archive)
 * **Github**: the ZIP file must be moved to `/build/` and named as `{name}-release.zip` (with `{name}` is your plugin name in lower case)